collinlewin/STELA-Toolkit/docs/overview.md

 # STELA Toolkit Overview

-STELA (Sampling Time for Even Lightcurve Analysis) is a Python package for interpolating astrophysical light curves using Gaussian Processes in order to compute frequency-domain and standard time domain data products.
+STELA (Sampling Time for Even Lightcurve Analysis) is a Python package for interpolating astrophysical light curves using Gaussian Processes (more ML models to come!) in order to compute frequency-domain and standard time domain data products.

-This package was designed for researchers who need to:

-- Interpolate irregular, noisy light curves
-- Quantify variability in the time and frequency domains
-- Model lag phenomena using cross-correlations and GP-informed analysis
-- Simulate synthetic light curves with physically motivated structure

 ---

-## Core Capabilities
+## Core Workflow

+### 1. Load and Inspect Your Light Curve

+STELA begins with the `LightCurve` class, which allows users to load irregularly or regularly sampled light curves from formats including FITS, CSV, and plain text.
+These objects are used directly in downstream analyses or as input to Gaussian Process models.

+---

+### 2. Preprocess and Clean the Data

+STELA includes robust preprocessing tools that:

+- Check for normality using Shapiro-Wilk or Lilliefors tests, chosen automatically based on sample size
+- Apply Box-Cox transformations to approximate Gaussianity
+- Standardize the light curve to zero mean and unit variance
+- Remove NaNs and outliers
+- Detrend via polynomial fitting and trimming
+- Visualize Gaussianity using Q-Q plots

+All transformations can either overwrite the original light curve (`save=True`).

+---

-### 1. Gaussian Process (GP) Modeling
+### 3. Gaussian Process (GP) Modeling

 STELA uses Gaussian Processes to model AGN light curves in a Bayesian framework:

-- Standardizes input data and removes trends

-- Applies optional:
+- Functions for testing normality assumption via Shapiro-Wilk or Lilliefors tests, which is chosen automatically based on sample size

-    - **Box-Cox transformations** to improve normality
+    - **Box-Cox transformation** transforms the data to reach normality by optimizing a parameter from the data
-    - **Standardization/unstandardization** for numerical stability

 - Fits kernel hyperparameters by minimizing the **negative log marginal likelihood (NLML)**

-- Allows easy selection among multiple kernel types:
+- Allows easy selection among multiple kernel types, including automatic kernel selection by comparing post-trained kernel Akaike information criterion (AIC):
     - Radial Basis Function (RBF)
     - Rational Quadratic (RQ)
     - Matern (1/2, 3/2, 5/2)